game-vlozg/GuiSirSquirrelAssistant/README.md

-this is a fork of sirsquirrelassistant's macro but now with a gui + threads and exp automation + config + settings + a whole lotta shit!! (took deadass prob like 60 hours in total till now) clap plz, this will probably be updated time to time
+this is a fork of sirsquirrelassistant's macro but now with a gui + threads and exp automation + config + settings + a whole lotta shit!! (took deadass prob like 60 hours in total till now) clap plz, ~~this will probably be updatedtime to time~~ sorry gng im too busy, no updates :< for now.....

 [Join my Discord fr](https://discord.gg/vccsv4Q4ta)